Julcatan/Election_Results-102021/README.md

 The analysis of the election show that:

-- There were x votes cast in the election
+- There were 369.711 votes cast in the election
 - The candidates were
-    -
+    - Charles Casper Stockham
-    -
+    - Diana DeGette
-    -
+    - Raymon Anthony Doane

 -The candidate results were:
+    - Charles Casper Stockham: 23,0% of the total vote, 85/
+    - Diana DeGette
+    - Raymon Anthony Doane

 Candidate one receive x% of the vote and y number of votes ,,